FridahWatetuMuthoni/Algorithms-and-datastructures/README.md

 1. Determine the middle position of the sorted list
 2. Compare the element in the middle position to the target element
 3. If the elements match we return the middle position and end
 4. If the elements dont match we check whether the element in the middle position is smaller or larger than the target element.
-If it is we go back to step 3 with the new list and repeat the process until you find it or it returns a subli
+If it is we go back to step 3 with the new list and repeat the process until you find it or it returns a subset with a single value